MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 ## Week of Mar 6th

 - Had some issues moving the db over from GCP to the codespace but all is good now, and I continued to work on the project.
+- Admin page now has server side validation, ran into a couple issues with this like dealing with the return of the digest when the user is not found.
+Eventually got everything working.